-Prerequisites: Admission to BCom course at honours level majoring in Information Systems and approval of Head of School.
+Prerequisites: Admission to BCom course at honours level majoring in Information Systems and approval of Head of School of Information Systems.

-The principle and practice of data administration in a large organization.
+The principle and practice of data administration in a large organisation.
 Design, redesign and tuning of database.
 Distributed databases and database management systems.
 Reliability, security and integrity of the database.